 3) What percentage of classroom time, especially in their first two years, do students spend in classes with over 100 people?

 Student-faculty ratios don’t tell you much at universities where professors like to brag about never having to deal with undergraduates.
 (You know that some of them do this when the customers are out of earshot, right?
-The contempt for teenagers in some parts of academia is…not small.)
+The contempt for teenagers in some parts of academia is…not negligible.)

-And average class size data is helpful but not completely telling either, since smaller ones tend to be upper-level courses—long after you may have ditched a major because you hated its extra-large intro classes.
-So ask about this generally—and ask about it with department heads in subjects that you are interested in, too.
+And average class size data is helpful but not wholly telling either, since smaller ones tend to be upper-level courses—long after you may have ditched a major because you hated its extra-large intro classes.
+So ask about this generally—and ask about it with department heads in subjects you are interested in, too.

 It can still be much harder to be a young woman in a classroom than it is to be a man, especially in the STEM fields.
-Ask whatever version of the question you’d like, and if your daughter is interested in science, run away quickly if anyone at the school looks at you blankly when you inquire.
-Your son too, for that matter.
+Ask whatever version of the question you’d like, and if your daughter is interested in science, run away quickly if anyone at the school looks at you blankly when you inquire — your son too, for that matter.

-5) If you have an honors program or college, what percentage of the people who begin actually complete it?
+5) If you have an honors program or college, what percentage of the people who begin complete it?
 What percentage of the people in them at any given moment are people of color, and what percentage of those who finish are?

 Paying for Four Years

-Thankfully, the College of Wooster and Whitman now do a sort of merit-aid pre-read.
+Thankfully, the College of Wooster and Whitman now do a merit-aid pre-read.
 You submit your information before even applying for admission, and you’ll get a quick sense of what they might be able to offer.

 7) Does your net price calculator predict merit aid?
 If not, why not?